lyss-k/DataBaseProject/README.md

 * DuckDB is a columnar-style database, so storing the data as a single table with many columns is better for DuckDB to query efficiently.

 * The denormalization of data simplifies the query logic as the user does not have to keep track of a strict 3rd Normal Form structure
+* Use unique batch/job identifier tracking to skip reprocessing

 ## Streamlit Interface
 This Streamlit interface provides a visual dashboard for exploring machine learning experiment data stored in a DuckDB database.
 It's designed to help researchers and practitioners analyze trials, hyperparameters, and model performance metrics in an interactive, user-friendly way.